 Day 5 - 6: Kosi Forest Lodge, Isimangaliso Wetland Park

 Following an early breakfast, you’ll continue south through Swaziland, re-entering South Africa and passing Jozini Dam to the small town of Manguzi.
-Here, you’ll be met by a Kosi representative who will take you to Kosi Forest Lodge in a 4WD vehicle.
+Here, you’ll leave your vehicle and be met by a representative who will take you to Kosi Forest Lodge in a 4x4 vehicle.

-This 16-bed wilderness lodge offers you the unique opportunity to explore this pristine wetland environment by vehicle, guided canoe and boat.
-Birdlife is prolific and you’ll wake to their sounds of their calls.
+This 16-bed wilderness lodge offers you the unique opportunity to explore the pristine forests and wetland environment by vehicle, on foot, guided canoe or by boat.
+Birdlife is prolific and you’ll wake to the sounds of their calls.

 Armed with the daily weather report, you’ll be able to decide your day’s adventures over a hearty breakfast.
-One of the many highlights is the canoe trip on the lakes which is best in the early morning and lasts around two hours, taking in some of the beautiful, tranquil surrounds.
+One of the many highlights is a forest walk combined with a canoe trip on the lakes, which is best done in the morning and lasts around three hours, taking in some of the beautiful, tranquil surrounds.

-Returning to the lodge for a delicious lunch and siesta, you’ll set out later for your afternoon activity, for example, a walk through the magnificent Raffia Palms -the tallest in the world!
-If you’re lucky, you’ll spot the palm-nut vulture and Pel’s fishing owl.
+Returning to the lodge for a delicious lunch and siesta, you’ll set out later for your afternoon activity, for example, a guided nature walk through the magnificent Raffia Palms -the tallest in the world!
+If you’re lucky, you might spot the palm-nut vulture and Pel’s fishing owl.

 When you get back to the lodge, you’ll have time to freshen up before enjoying a sumptuous dinner either on the main deck or under the night skies.
 At night, the lodge and its pathways are lit by romantic lanterns (there’s no electricity) which adds to the charm of Kosi.